ux-rose/hello-world/README.md

 My First github Repository

-So I'm learning github and it's real exciting stuff!
+I'm figuring out github and it's real exciting stuff!

-I've learned:
+So far I've learned:

-A. how to created a repository
+a. how to created a repository

-B. how to add branches to my repository
+b. how to add branches to my repository

-C. How to add ´commits´ which are comments on what has been iterated
+c. how to add ´commits´ which are comments on what has been iterated